lesmadeit/schoolmanagement/README.md

-A simple responsive bus reservation system using Django and Bootstrap
+A simple school management system using Django and Bootstrap